Labeling regions in deformations of graphical arrangements: Labeling regions in deformations of graphical arrangements

 Theorem~\ref{thm:mincost} may be rephrased as follows. \begin{corollary} Consider the associated weighted digraph $D$ encoding a system of inequalities of the form~\eqref{eq:dp} and think of the weight $w(e)$ as money we gain when we walk from the tail of the edge $e$ to its head.
 Then the system of inequalities~\eqref{eq:dp} has a nonempty solution set if and only if we lose money along any closed walk. \end{corollary} In other words, $m$-acyclic weighted digraphs are exactly the ones to which the Floyd-Warshall algorithm may be applied to find a unique minimum cost directed path between any pair of vertices.

 \begin{example} {\em Each region of the Linial arrangement $\mathcal{A}^{0,2}_{n-1}$ is described by a set of inequalities

 where each of these inequalities is either $-\infty<x_i-x_j<1$ or $1<x_i-x_j<\infty$.
-The associated weighted digraph is a {\em tournament}: for each pair $\{i,j\}$, exactly one of the directed edges $i\rightarrow j$ and $i\leftarrow j$ belongs to the digraph.
-This tournament contains no $m$-ascending cycle if and only if it is {\em semiacyclic}, as defined in~\cite{Postnikov-Stanley}.
+The associated weighted digraph is a {\em tournament}: for each pair $i<j$, exactly one of the directed edges $i\rightarrow j$ (of weight $1$, an {\em ascent}) and $i\leftarrow j$ (of weight $-1$, a {\em descent}) belongs to the digraph.
+In this setting, a directed cycle is $m$-ascending if and only if the number of directed edges of weight $-1$ does not exceed the number of directed edges of weight $1$ in it.
+This is precisely the definition of an {\em ascending cycle} in~\cite{Postnikov-Stanley}, they state it in terms of the numbers of ascents and descents.
+By the definition of~\cite{Postnikov-Stanley} a tournament is {\em semiacyclic} if and only if it contains no ascending cycle.
 The observation that semiacyclic tournaments are in bijection with the regions of the Linial arrangement was independently made by Postnikov and Stanley and by Shmulik Ravid.} \end{example}

 Our next result helps identify the bounded regions in a deformation of the braid arrangement.

 \begin{theorem} A weighted digraphical polytope, given by a system of inequalities of the form \eqref{eq:dp}, is not empty and bounded if and only if the associated weighted digraph is $m$-acyclic and it is strongly connected. \end{theorem} \begin{proof} By Theorem~\ref{thm:mincost} we may assume that the associated weighted digraph is $m$-acyclic: this is equivalent to assuming that our polytope is not the empty set.